 Form 1-A requires more work, enabling bigger raises and broader marketing.

-e.g. Aptera filed a 1-A to run a national Reg A+ raise.
+e.g. Reg A+ issuers file Form 1-A to run a national raise.

 Form C